sugarcrm/candybean/README.md

 <a name="tests"></a>
 Writing tests
 -------------
-Candybean recommends the use of <a href="http://maven.apache.org/">Maven</a>!
-So if you're not familiar with Maven already, <a href="http://www.tutorialspoint.com/maven/maven_overview.htm">try this link for an overview.</a>

 Here's an example Java-JUnit test that extends AbstractTest (which instantiates a Candybean interface from the configuration file) and begins testing through the interface defined in the configuration.

-The second Java-JUnit test has been enabled for recording, using the @Record annotation, a feature of candybean that will make a video recording of the test execution.
-This feature can be configured in the candybean configuration file.
+The second Java-JUnit test has been enabled for recording, using the @Record annotation, a feature of Candybean that will make a video recording of the test execution.
+This feature can be configured in the Candybean configuration file.

-The VTag annotation on the second JUnit test showcases the ability to tag certain tests to be run only on specific platforms
+The VTag annotation on the second JUnit test showcases the ability to tag certain tests to be run only on specific platforms.

 ```
 import com.sugarcrm.candybean;